“Mischief, you silly cat, get off of that window ledge!”

 My brother, Jeff, played hockey too, but he gave it up after only a few seasons.
 I guess it just didn’t go well for him and he didn’t have the interest.
 He didn’t really watch it on television either, even though we asked him countless times to share in our ritual.
 For the record, this wouldn’t be the first time that Jeff was left out despite our pleading.
 I wonder if this bothered him.

 By the time I was about nine or ten, I can remember not finding the ritual of watching Hockey Night in Canada with my father to be as interesting.
-He was just as enthusiastic about the ritual, and my mother was trying her best to continue her role, but it was me that was having the difficulty.
+He was just as enthusiastic, and my mother was trying her best to continue her role, but it was me who was having the difficulty.
 I don’t know why, but it lost its luster.
 I still liked hockey; it just wasn’t as fun to sneak out of my room.
 Of course by this age I knew my mother wasn’t really sleeping, so perhaps that took away some of the magic, kind of like finding out that Santa was really my dad.

 “Okay”, he said, as he took off his shoes and placed them by the front door.
 I didn’t try to hurt him, but I knew I had.

-Though we don’t play hockey together any more, that game has shifted to my two-year old son, Nicholas, we still watch it on television.
+Though we don’t play hockey together any longer — that game has shifted to my sons, Nicholas and Thomas — we still watch it on television.
 For the first 14 years of my life my parents sacrificed so much.
 Of course my mother would have, and did, everything for me, but the difference was that I never wounded her like I did my father.
 It is not the fact that I asked my father not to play hockey with me and my friends anymore that I regret most, as that day comes for all fathers.
 Rather, it is that I have never spoken about it with him and offered any form of explanation or apology.